twMr7/gst-tutorial/README.md

 ## Development Environment Setup

-All codes are built and verified on Ubuntu 22.04.
+All codes are built and verified on Ubuntu 24.04 (22.04 should also work).
 [`Meson`](https://mesonbuild.com/) is used to build all the C and C++ codes.

 GStreamer is built on top of the `GObject` and `GLib`.